johanan/ejosh/content/posts/why-i-prefer-errors-to-exceptions/index.md

 ```

 Crash course on this code.
 - `Fstoolkit.ErrorHandling` is a package that gives us `result { }`.
 This is called a computation expression in F#.
-The two things we need to know is that anytime you see `!` it actually executes `Result.bind` and we have to `return` so that it knows we are done.
+The two things we need to know is that anytime you see `!` it actually executes `Result.bind` and we have to `return` out of the expression when we are done.
 - `parseAdd` adds context to the errors before completing.
 Notice we did not have to touch our initial functions at all.
 They can stay laser focused on parsing and validating.
 - `parseAddSafe` adds a default of zero.
 No matter what you give this function it will return a sum of two ints.
-This does swallow errors, *but* that is a conscious decision.
+This does swallow errors, but that is a *conscious* decision.

 Notice the types that are returned.